Education in Kuwait: History of education in Kuwait

-Kuwait is a small country situated on the coast of the Persian Gulf.
-It is one of the high-income countries with a GDP per capita of above $24,000.
+Kuwait is one of the high-income countries with a GDP per capita of above $24,000.
 Oil exports account for nearly half of Kuwait's national income and about 80% of government revenues.
 Between 1975 and 1985, the proportion of all working nationals employed in the public sector, including oil, rose from 76 percent to 92 percent.
 The government of Kuwait is now looking for alternative ways to stimulate employment and the generation of income.
 With this in mind, it is keen to diversify and improve the skills of its labor force; hence the high priority is given to the reform of education at all levels.

 At the beginning of the 20th century, there was no formal educational system in place in Kuwait at all.
 There were a few Quranic schools, known as Al-Katatib, funded by the wealthy private citizens of Kuwait, that taught reading, writing, and basic arithmetic.
 In 1911, the Al Mubarakiyya School was established as one of Kuwait's modern educational institutions.
 It was founded by merchants to train their clerks in commerce, arithmetic, and letter-writing skills.
 In 1921, the Al-Ahmedia school was established, which offered English courses, and soon thereafter, an all-girls school was founded that provided education in Arabic, home economics and Islamic Studies.
 The government became involved in providing formal education in 1936, and by 1945 there were 17 schools in Kuwait.
 With the increase in oil production and hence state revenues after World War II, the government began investing huge sums of money into social services, including education.
 By 1960, there were 45,000 students enrolled in Kuwait's educational system, including 18,000 girls.

 In 1965, following the constitution that made education a fundamental right of a citizen, education was made compulsory for children aged between 6 and 14.
 Since the early 21st century, the Ministry of Education has sought to prepare a general, long-term education strategy, focusing on educational teaching for the years up to 2025.
 This effort aims to align teaching methodologies with the current needs of an increasingly globalised world.
 The World Bank is conducting an analytical study to explore the various policy options needed to implement this new strategy.

 A National Conference for the Development of Education was held in Kuwait in February 2008, to discuss this national strategy further.
 Other multilateral organizations, such as the OECD, are working towards improving the business environment in Kuwait and providing training for women to promote female entrepreneurship within the country.